Who is Eligible for Worker’s Compensation in New Jersey?

 Skilled New Jersey Worker’s Compensation Attorneys

-At Levinson Axelrod, we have certified Worker’s compensation specialists who have extensive experience and knowledge in the subject.
+At Levinson Axelrod, we have certified worker’s compensation specialists who have extensive experience and knowledge in the subject.
 We can help you recover the compensation you deserve.
-Our New Jersey firm has over 75 years of experience assisting clients and informing them of their rights.
+Our New Jersey firm has 80 years of experience assisting clients and informing them of their rights.

 Who is Eligible for Worker’s Compensation?

 To be eligible for worker’s compensation, you must be injured during the course of your employment.

 An employee is eligible for Worker’s compensation regardless of if they work full-time or part-time.
 You do not have to be employed for any specific length of time.
 However, independent contractors, consultants, and freelancers are not eligible for worker’s compensation, unless they have obtained their own policy.

 Work-related injuries can include: